wingz-inc/traefik/docs/toml.md

 ### Constraints

-In a micro-service architecture, with a central service discovery, setting constraints limits Træfɪk scope to a smaller number of routes.
+In a micro-service architecture, with a central service discovery, setting constraints limits Træfik scope to a smaller number of routes.

-Træfɪk filters services according to service attributes/tags set in your configuration backends.
+Træfik filters services according to service attributes/tags set in your configuration backends.

 Supported backends: